Home » Carbs From Fruits or Grains? What’s Better For Humans?

 Grains do not look like food to us in nature – fruits do!

-Instincts tell us what is edible and what not.
+Instincts tell us what is edible and what is not.
 We recognize fruits as food in nature, but not grains!

 Eating raw and unprocessed reveals what we can really eat in its natural form: everything that is appealing straight from nature is our food – this is our instinctual adaptive behavior.
 Everything that needs to be cooked to become edible or seasoned to be palatable and appealing is not natural human food.